uboost/uBoost-API-v2/README.md

 **Working Examples**

-* [uBoost UI Components](http://uboost-ui-components.herokuapp.com/) - a collection of widgets and an LMS simulator that demonstrate how to use the API.
+* [uBoost UI Components](http://uboost-ui-components.herokuapp.com/)(early beta) - a collection of widgets and an LMS simulator that demonstrate how to use the API.

 ### General Description